seanox/devwex/README.md

 # Description
 Seanox Devwex is a minimalist runtime container with a modular architecture for (web) servers and applications.
-The included server instances support HTTP with virtual hosting, filters, modules, SSL/TLS, XCGI/CGI1.1, directory index, templates and a telnet-based remote access to container control.
+The included server instances support HTTP with virtual hosting, filters, modules, SSL/TLS, XCGI/CGI1.1, directory listing, templates and a telnet-based remote access to container control.
 Additional servers and modules/applications can be integrated via the available APIs.
 The runtime container with the servers is a pure Java implementation and can be used